As we move into 2026 and the world of SEO is overtaken with AI, backlinks as a ranking factor are only growing more important.

 Thanks, ChatGPT!

-Note: this strategy is better suited for affiliate recruitment since placements on listicles are rarely offered for free (or for an indirect link exchange).
+Note: this strategy is also suited for affiliate recruitment since placements on listicles are often offered for free.

 Product Alternatives